-Occasionally a dimension has no leaf categories at all.
+A dimension can have no leaf categories at all.
 A table that contains such a dimension necessarily has no data at all.

 A Group is a group of nested categories.
-Usually a Group contains at least one Category, so that n-subcategories is positive, but a few Groups with n-subcategories 0 has been observed.
+Usually a Group contains at least one Category, so that n-subcategories is positive, but Groups with zero subcategories have been observed.